 Purposeful Play.
 We believe in learning through play.
 Whether constructing buildings out of blocks, cooking up a meal in the ‘kitchen,’ dressing up in costumes, or taking on an acting role in dramatic play, our purposeful play time is great opportunity for students to use their imagination as well as to build social and emotional skills.

 Exploration: Science and Social Studies Project-Based Learning.
 We facilitate a progressive, hands-on approach to science and social studies.
 Our curriculum centers on quarterly “themes” that allow for a cross-disciplinary exploration of essential questions.
 For example, consider “Measurement” as a theme.
 Measurement is an interdisciplinary and complex concept that reveals cultural practices and human values, while it is also a tool to deepen our understanding of the world around us.
 A variety of associated readings, writing practice, classroom discussions, and projects – bridge construction, quilt sewing, and a cross-cultural cooking exposition, for example – could all stem from a central theme of “Measurement.”
-The curriculum is designed to help make these content areas come alive for pre-kindergarten and kindergarten students in exciting ways, and to help students understand how different parts of the world relate to one another.
+The curriculum is designed to help make these content areas come alive for Kindergarten and Grade 1 students in exciting ways, and to help students understand how different parts of the world relate to one another.

 Expeditions: Weekly Community Trips and Virtual Global Trips.
 On a weekly basis, our teachers and students, along with parent participants, will take a trip within Providence or throughout Rhode Island.
 Examples of trip destinations include museums, historical sites, local nonprofits, farms, local businesses, the shore, the theatre, art or music studios, universities, cafés, and outdoor spaces, among others.
 In addition to the educational value trips will provide, we aspire to expose our students to a wide array of resources and people that the community has to offer.